 The nails may also start forming any number of vertical ridges as they grow.
 These ridges run from the tip of the finger down to the bottom of the nail and are not usually a cause for concern.

-A trip to a dermatologist may still help in cases where symptoms cause pain or unsightly nails.
+A trip to a dermatologist may still help in cases where symptoms cause pain or an appearance that someone is unhappy with.

 Other causes of vertical ridges